 If you answered YES, you need to drop that person like a hot potato.
 Tacos are too delicious for anyone to dislike.
 It’s just fact.

-Back when we lived in in DC, Tim and I had Taco Friday nearly every week.
+Back when I lived in in DC, I had Taco Friday nearly every week.
 And I know you’re probably thinking, isn’t is Taco Tuesday?
-Well, the work week ends on Friday, so after 40 hours in a cubicle we were ready for takeout TACOS on Friday.
+Well, the work week ends on Friday, so after 40 hours in a cubicle I was ready for takeout TACOS on Friday.

 We used to go to an amazing place called Taco Bamba (definitely check it out if you’re ever in the DC Metro region!).
 One of my favorite classic tacos is chorizo y papa (sausage and potato).